The crime of Assault, Assault & Battery, and aggravated assault all involve intentional harm inflicted on one person by another.

 First-degree Assault is the highest assault level with the most severe punishment.
-It includes life-threating physical harm and extreme indifference for the value of human life.
-Instead of using the first-degree Assault, some jurisdiction uses aggravated Assault, which is another way of stating the most severe form of Assault.
+It includes life-threatening physical harm and extreme indifference for the value of human life.
+Instead of using the first-degree Assault, some jurisdiction uses Aggravated Assault, which is another way of stating the most severe form of Assault.

 First-degree Assault usually entails the use of a dangerous weapon.

-Second-degree Assault usually includes the use of dangerous weapons as well, but the intent or the level of bodily harm is less severe than the first-degree Assault.
+Second-degree Assault usually includes dangerous weapons, but the intent of bodily harm level is less severe than the first-degree Assault.

 Third-degree Assault is a reckless infliction of the fear of severe physical injury—it is not physical.